jelmd/snmp-export/generator/README.md

 Because there is no value for the ifIndex anymore, one may drop it by removing the comment sign `#` before the `drop_source_indexes` key within the generator config file.
 Furthermore to rename a label one may use the `lookup.rename` key, to modify its value, or to even drop the whole metric based on the index (alias label) value one may use the `lookup.revalue` key within *lookups*.

+## brace expansion
+To make it easier to specify source or targets and to avoid a lot of duplications, this generator supports brace expansions, when explicitly mentioned.

+If `l1`,`l2` are either all lower case or all upper case letters in C locale, `n1`,`n2`,`n3` signed numbers, s, s1, ... normal strings (literals), and `fmt` a string specified as in [fmt.Printf()](https://pkg.go.dev/fmt#hdr-Printing) the following expressions are recognized and expanded as described below:
+- (1) `{s[,s1]...}`
+- (2) `{l1..l2[..n3][%fmt]}`
+- (3) `{n1..n2[..n3][%fmt]}`

+The curly braces, dots and percent sign are literals, the brackets mark an optional part of the brace expression - need to be ommitted.

+They may appear anywhere in a string or a list of strings separated by a broken bar symbol (`¦`).

+In the first form the generator iterates over the comma separated list of strings and creates for each member a new string by replacing the brace expression with the member.
+E.g. `foo{bar,sel,l}` becomes `foobar¦foosel¦fool`.

+In the second and third form the generator iterates from `l1` through `l2` or `n1` through `n2` using the given step width `n3`.
+If `n3` is not given, it gets set to `1` or `-1` depending on the first and second argument.
+If `%fmt` is given, it will be used to create the string from the generated character or number.
+Otherwise `%c` (2nd form) or `%d`(3rd form) will be used.

+Finally a new list of strings gets generated, where the brace expression gets replaced by the members of the one-letter or number list one-by-one.
+E.g. `chapter{A..F}.1` becomes
+`chapterA.1¦chapterB.1¦chapterC.1¦chapterD.1¦chapterE.1¦chapterF.1`,
+and `{a,z}{1..5..3%02d}{b..c}x` expands to 2x2x2 == 8 strings:
+`a01bx¦a01cx¦a04bx¦a04cx¦z01bx¦z01cx¦z04bx¦z04cx`.

+One may escape curly braces with a backslash(`\`) to get it ignored, but since they are not allowed in metric names, it doesn't make much sense for the generator case.
+Any brace expression which cannot be parsed or uses invalid arguments gets handled as literal without the enclosing curly braces.
+Note that in the 2nd form ASCII letters in the range of `a-z` and `A-Z` are accepted, only.

 ## modules
 Just the anchor for all modules.
 The simplest module is just a name and a set of OIDs to walk.